TomOverland/WorkDayPlanner/README.md

 When you refresh the page the saved events will persist.

 ## Built With
+HTML
+CSS
+JavaScript
 Moment.js - Used the moment library to display dates and times in my JavaScript.
 Bootstrap - Used to structure my HTML.
 jQuery - Used to traverse the DOM and handle events.
+Font Awesome - Used to generate the save icons

 ## Installation
 If all files are kept in a single folder a web browser should be able to run the project.